 A majority of the Board members shall constitute a quorum of the Board of Directors.

-All meetings of the club, directors, or any committee, held in person or by any means of communication through which the participants may simultaneously hear each other during the meeting, shall constitute a meeting of the club, directors or the committee, if the same notice is given of the meeting as would be required for a meeting, and if the number of persons participating in the meeting would be sufficient to constitute a quorum at the meeting.
-This includes conference phone and Zoom, Microsoft Teams and other video conferencing systems.
-Participation in a meeting by such means constitutes personal presence at the meeting.
+Any properly noticed meeting of the club, directors, or any committee may be held wholly or partly by any means of communication through which the participants may simultaneously hear each other during the meeting.
+This includes conference phone and Zoom, Microsoft Teams, and other video conferencing systems.
+Participation in a meeting by such means constitutes personal presence at the meeting for purposes of determining whether a quorum is present.

 Fees and Dues